 For many years he has type 1 diabetes.
 Due to problems with the regulation of blood sugar in April 2019, the toes of the man were amputated.

-“I had to reduce working hours and pay bills has become more difficult.
-But in July of 2019, I was again admitted to the hospital, and I was fired from work because I was in the hospital.
+“I had to shorten my working hours and it became more difficult to pay bills.
+But in July 2019, I was again admitted to the hospital and fired from my job because I was in the hospital.
 I lost my insurance.
-My leg was amputated, which means I still can’t work, ”he said.
+My leg was amputated, which means I still cannot work, ”he said.

 He is currently working on an attempt to declare bankruptcy in order to close the medical debt that he received after amputations.

-“I have accumulated over 400 000 dollars of medical bills, and a disability hearing is waiting for me at least 6 months later.
+“I have accumulated more than $ 400 in medical bills and a disability hearing is waiting for me in at least 000 months.
 I owe all this money, I lost my house, now I live on the street, and there is no end in sight, ”he said.